Facility information in the PrEP Locator database

-Facilities will be added to or removed from the Locator database through several mechanisms.
-Emory staff will communicate with participating state and local directories at least bi-annually to update the database.
-State or local directories willing to participate in more real-time mechanisms to update the database will be accommodated.
+Facilities will be updated, added, or removed from the NPIN database through several mechanisms.
+NPIN staff will communicate with all facilities in the database annually to update their information.
+Organizations willing to participate in more real-time mechanisms to update the database will be accommodated.
 The directory has an opt-in form for adding additional providers to the database.
-Providers may add themselves to the database, or the general public can suggest the addition of a provider to the database.
-Emory staff will review all opt-in database entries, and confirm their eligibility to participate.
+Providers may add themselves to the database.
+NPIN staff will review all opt-in database entries, and confirm their eligibility to participate.

 Facility eligibility for being entered into the Locator database

 The Locator database includes both public and private healthcare providers willing to prescribe PrEP.
 Each entry in the database represents a single “facility” location, with eligible facilities including clinics, multiple provider practices, and single-provider practices.
-All facilities listed in the database have been verified to have at least one staff member with appropriate professional licensure for prescribing PrEP (M.D., D.O., N.P., P.A.) using publicly available state licensure databases.
-An exception to this rule was Planned Parenthood clinics, which do not list the names of their practitioners publicly; Planned Parenthood clinics all offer numerous services, such as birth control prescriptions, which require qualified practitioners to be present.
-Future vetting of the database may include verifying through provider self-report key data fields, such as website, phone number, address, and willingness to prescribe PrEP.
+Vetting of the database includes verifying through provider self-reported key data fields, such as website, phone number, address, and willingness to prescribe PrEP.
 Such verification may be conducted through phone calls and/or electronic survey.